Kentico/xperience-twilio-sms/README.md

 - __To__: Set in the constructor, this is the phone number of the SMS recipient.
 - __Body__: The text of the SMS message.

 You can provide a __From__ phone number or __MessagingServiceSid__ to customize how the SMS is sent.
 If not provided, the Messaging Service chosen in __Settings application > Integration > Twilio SMS__ is used.
-The returned `MessagingResponse` contains a `Sent` property indicating whether the SMS was sent to Twilio for processing- if false, the `ErrorMessage` property will contain details about the error that occurred.
-If true, the `Status` property indicates whether Twilio successfully queued the SMS for sending.
+The returned [`MessageResource`](https://www.twilio.com/docs/sms/api/message-resource) contains a `Status` property indicating whether Twilio successfully processed by Twilio- otherwise it will be `Failed`.

 ```cs
 var options = new CreateMessageOptions(phoneNumber)